 Each of these column headers can be clicked to sort your projects and help you better organize and prioritize your work.

 Project: Clicking this column header will sort projects alphabetically.
 If you're using the contact form to automatically funnel in your leads, this project name field pulls in your client's name.
 If you're creating projects manually, you will assign the project name yourself.
-This field is required.

 Project Date: Clicking this column header will sort project dates in ascending or descending order.
 If you’re using the contact form to automatically funnel in your leads, this field pulls in the value of the project date suggested question.
 If you’re using the contact form and omit the project date suggested question, this field will be marked as TBD.
 If you’re creating projects manually, you will assign the project date yourself.
 If you choose to leave the field blank, it will be marked as TBD.